bitmark-inc/docs/learning-bitmark/quick-start/working-with-bitmarks/creating-bitmark-account.md

-# Creating Bitmark Account
+# Creating a Bitmark Account

 Any user interacting with the Bitmark Property System requires a Bitmark Account.
 It can be created using the [Bitmark App](#creating-bitmark-account-using-the-bitmark-app), the [Bitmark SDK](#creating-bitmark-account-using-the-bitmark-sdk), or the [Bitmark CLI](#creating-bitmark-account-using-the-bitmark-cli).

-After creating the Account, a user will often want to recover the seed (which is the private key that can be used to control the Account) and the recovery phrase (which is a set of 12 mnemonic words that can be used to regenerate the seed).
+After creating an Account, a user will often want to recover the seed (which is the private key that can be used to control the Account) and the recovery phrase (which is a set of 12 mnemonic words that can be used to regenerate the seed).

 <br>
 <br>

-## Bitmark Account Number
+### Bitmark Account Number

 Property owners in Bitmark system are identified by their Ed25519 public keys.
-These public keys are represented by the Bitmark account numbers, which are in based58 format.
+These public keys are represented in the Bitmark Property System by Bitmark Account Numbers, which encode the Ed25519 key in based58 format.

 > * **Example:** Bitmark Account Number on [Livenet](https://registry.bitmark.com/account/bqSUHTVRYnrUPBEU48riv9UwDmdRnHm9Mf9LWYuYEa7JKtqgKw)
 >